Les Merritt: State Auditor of North Carolina

 In 2007 Merritt convinced the Senate to delay passage of a measure which would permit citizens to register to vote and cast a ballot immediately before an election, citing a risk of voter fraud.
 The State Board of Elections denounced his warnings as flawed and Merritt yielded.
 He later said, "I think there was a better way to handle that.
 It wasn't partisan, but it sure did lead into some accusations."
 He objected to the complete privatization of the state's mental health care network, saying "It should have been a pilot program. [...]
 We have to go back and build that safety net."
 In 2008 Merritt began a public dispute with the North Carolina State Ethics Commission over its handling of investigations into Lieutenant Governor Bev Perdue and State Senator Martin Nesbitt, accusing the body of giving the two preferential treatment.
 The General Assembly ended the feud by passing legislation which limited the auditor's purview concerning ethics disclosures.
-His office later found that Perdue and State Treasurer Richard H. Moore had misused official resources to support their own political campaigns.
+His office later found that Perdue and State Treasurer Richard Moore had misused official resources to support their own political campaigns.

-On October 31, 2008, Merritt delivered an audit of various overseas trips First Lady of North Carolina Mary P. Easley.
+On October 31, 2008, Merritt delivered an audit of various overseas trips First Lady of North Carolina Mary Easley.
 The trips cost $110,000 and were intended to secure art loans and promote cultural exchange.
 Merritt found that $45,000 of the overseas charges were "unreasonable" and of minimal benefit to the state.
 The audit was released days before the 2008 state elections, leading Merritt's opponent, Democrat Beth Wood, to accuse him of politicizing his office.
 She defeated him in November by over 290,000 votes.
 Political observers were surprised by Merritt's defeat.
 He left office on January 10, 2009.